triskadecaepyon/pyworkout-toolkit/README.md

 The pyworkout-toolkit is a Python package that provides tools for post-workout analysis of data or telemetry.
 The majority of the tools cater to coaches and invidividuals who wish to utilize the data to generate metrics or exercise machine learning/data mining.
 The toolkit provides parsing of the popular .TCX and .GPX formats, along with some general purpose functions that help preprocess the data for metrics, visualization, or machine learning.

 ## Features
-- Parsing of .TCX and .GPX formats; other formats being considered
+- Parsing of .TCX files
-- Caters to the Pandas DataFrame for analysis flexibility and use in Scikit-Learn
+- Caters to the Pandas DataFrame for analysis flexibility and use in Scikit-Learn and other frameworks
 - Helper functions to correct sport-specific errors in recording
-- Handling of missing data and conversion/correction of GPS units
+- Handling of missing data
-- Exporting to popular formats such as CSV, HDF5
+- Exporting to popular formats such as CSV and HDF5 via Pandas
+### Planned Features
+- Parsing of .GPX files
+- Conversion/correction of GPS units

 ## Examples
-Parsing of TCX files is simple:
+With pyworkout-toolkit, parsing of TCX files is simple:
 ```
 from pyworkout.parsers import tcxtools
 workout_data = tcxtools.TCXPandas('pyworkout/tests/data/test_dataset_1.tcx') # Create the Class Object